-A DNS database hold several record types with different purposes, they are called Resource Records.
+A DNS database holds several record types with different purposes, they are called Resource Records.
 Every resource record (RR) has the same general format:

-- The qualified name (record owner), a null terminated string.

-- 16 bits number identifying the record type (RR TYPE)

-- 16 bits number identifying the address family class (RR CLASS), for IP the class is 1 (IN class)

-- 32 bits number representing the record's TTL in seconds

-- 16 bits number defining RDATA length in bytes

-- The record's content (RDATA), content depends on RR TYPE
+- The qualified name (record owner), a null terminated string. - 16 bits number identifying the record type (RR TYPE) - 16 bits number identifying the address family class (RR CLASS), for IP the class is 1 (IN class) - 32 bits number representing the record's TTL in seconds - 16 bits number defining RDATA length in bytes - The record's content (RDATA), the content depends on RR TYPE

-DNS records are stored on name servers and provided to clients and other name servers when requested (DNS QUERIES).
+DNS records are stored at name servers and are delivered to clients or other name servers when requested (DNS QUERIES).
 Name servers receive query requests in DNS protocol format on port 53, usually transported by UDP datagrams.